One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 What Cricut Accessories Come with the Machine?

 Want to compare machines?
-Be sure to click here for our comparison!
+Here’s our comparison!

 - Cricut Joy: Cricut Joy Machine, Joy Fine-Point Blade + Housing, Joy Fine-Point Pen, Joy StandardGrip Mat 4.5″ x 6.5″